AlexAnguloMtz/Flashcards-REST-API/README.md

 5) User can perform CRUD operations for her own flashcards

 # Testing
-This API was developed following the Test Driven Development (TDD) guidelines.
+This API was developed following the Test Driven Development (TDD) mantra.
 Because of this, it has almost 100% code coverage.